 The Himalayan country Nepal is amazing all year round.
 You can come for visits in any season.
-The variations of land topography, climatic condition, and ethnic diversity make Nepal a lucrative place for the visit.
+The variations in land topography, climatic conditions, and ethnic diversity make Nepal a lucrative place the visit.
 In February, the temperature is cold but you should not overlook the views it provides.

-Spring and Autumn mark best trekking seasons in the Himalayas.
-But winter trekking also offers the great trekking experience in Nepal.
-The best part of trekking in February is you can get the spectacular view of mountains under the clear sky.
+Spring and Autumn mark the best trekking seasons in the Himalayas.
+But winter trekking also offers a great trekking experience in Nepal.
+The best part of trekking in February is you can get a spectacular view of mountains under the clear sky.
 You can walk in perfect solitude to the amazing landscapes.

 People usually fear before planning treks in February because of the cold.
 With proper preparation, you’ll be ready to face the cold, storms, and snow in the Himalayas.
-Walking in a peaceful trail with an amazing mountain views on your side.
-You will find a different experience that most tourists never get.
-All your way you will find empty trails, empty mountains, tourist sites and tea houses.
+Walking on a peaceful trail with amazing mountain views on your side.
+You will find a different experience than most tourists ever get.
+All your way you will find empty trails, empty mountains, tourist sites, and tea houses.
 What else do you wish for?
-Than such surreal experience.
+Then such a surreal experience.

 You may also like:

 February marks the end of winter and the beginning of Spring in Nepal.
 The days tend to get longer and the temperature rises with crystal clear skies.
 But nights and mornings are still cold and chilling.
-The temperature falls to freezing point in the higher altitude except in daytime.
+The temperature falls to freezing point at a higher altitude except in the daytime.

 The temperature of day and night varies with the destination and altitude you choose to trek.
-Kathmandu valley is pretty hot during days and not too cold during nights.
+Kathmandu Valley is pretty hot during the day and not too cold during the night.
 While on the high hill, days are humid and nights chilly.

-But in mountains, the temperature dips down to 0 degrees in the night and average 10 degrees on daytime.
+But in the mountains, the temperature dips down to 0 degrees at night and averages 10 degrees in the daytime.
 If you are planning to make the best of your vacation, you need not worry.
-With proper preparation, you can get best memories of all.
+With proper preparation, you can get the best memories of all.